 My favorite hike in Lasithi is the simple but beautiful Richtis gorge.
 During our walks along the gorge, a few months ago, we managed to pick and eat wild berries as well as grapes!
 Besides, at the end of the gorge, you’re rewarded with a refreshing beach and a magnificent waterfall.

 Windsurfing and motor-ski are popular in Falassarna.
 In Elafonisi, you can practice canoe and kitesurf.
 In the last couple of years, SUP (stand-up paddle) is growing everywhere, and there’re endless places where to do it.
 I can recommend Marathi beach (Chania) as well as Agia Pelagia (Heraklion).

 For scuba diving choose Plakias Beach in Rethymnon, Chelidoni Beach in Heraklion, and Georgiopouli in Chania.
 Also in Chania, there are scuba diving trips to explore Elephants Cave in Apokoronas.

 Water sports are also popular in Kouremenos Beach (Lasithi).
-In some locations, you can also hire boats without the need of a sailing license.
+In some locations, you can also hire boats without the need for a sailing license.

-Cretan mountain villages offer relax far from the cities, the noise, and the crowds.
+Cretan mountain villages offer relaxation far from the cities, the noise, and the crowds.
 Besides, the mountains are a haven to get away from high temperatures.